w1nte/bachelor-thesis-asp-upms-tuning/README.md

-# Tuning of Answer-Set-Programming Encoded Scheduling Problems
+# Performance Tuning of Answer-Set-Programming Encoded Parallel Machine Scheduling Problems
 This is the repository of my bachelor thesis.
 This work deals with tuning of *unrelated parallel machine scheduling with sequence and machine-dependent setup times, and machine-dependent release dates*, a typical problem in semiconductor-manufacturing.
 Primarly, we use *Answer-Set-Programming* (ASP) with difference logic to determine a minimal schedule under makespan objective.

 <p align="center">